Amending Transactions

 Unposted:

-• Can be amended completely in the listing grid (if not linked to an approval workflow).
+• Can be amended completely in the listing grid (unless they are a PI or PN linked to an approval workflow).
 (Section 1)

 Posted:

 • Can be amended in the Transaction browser or listing grid.
-Edits available depend on transaction type.
+Edits available depend on transaction type and status.
 (Section 2)

 • Allocated transactions have basic edits.
 For further amendments unallocate the transaction.
 (Section 3)